gmtmcd/Level-4-Individual-Project/src/readme.md

 * SwiftUI 2
 * Requires an Apple computer to run XCode, either Macbook or iMac
 * macOS Catalina 10.15 or later must be used on the Apple computer for XCode 12.
-* Compatible with iPhones only (not iPods or iPads)
+* Compatible with iPhones only (not iPods or iPads):
     - iPhone 8
     - iPhone 8 Plus
     - iPhone 11